anikush-yes/anikush-yes/README.md

 - 🌱 I’m currently learning everything related to QA, prioritizing Selenium.

 # Feautered Projects
-My priject not only relates to testting, but also I been created two customyzed apps, here you could che all my projects included testing ones:
+My priject not only relates to testting, but also I been created two customyzed apps as Parkrun_registration_formExpensies_Counter_App and , here you could che all my projects included testing ones:

 - 💬 Ask me about anything!